unicef/publicgoods-toolkit/policy.md

 enforcement of those trademarks should be, needs to be decided early and on a case-by-case basis.

-EXAMPLE: The Estonian Information System Authority maintains the trademark for the X-Road(™) DPG, even though its continued development is managed collaboratively across borders through the Nordic Institute for Interoperabilty Solutions.
-This control helps Estonia protect trust in its (and other's) X-Road(™) investments.
+EXAMPLE: The Estonian Information System Authority maintains the trademark for the X-Road DPG, even though its continued development is managed collaboratively across borders through the Nordic Institute for Interoperabilty Solutions.
+This control helps Estonia protect trust in its (and other's) X-Road investments.

 **KEY RECOMMENDATION**: Secrecy doesn't equal security.
 Open source